NKIER200/FEWDCoursework-lab3-recipes-/README.md

 this will allow you to see the category, the bio of the food item, the price of the food item, the recipe, a button, that when pressed calls the nutritional data.

 FetchNutrition, defys belief and reason by requesting the API 1.5k (one thousand and five hundred) times in less than ten minutes.
 There is no loop causing this. could be a mac issue.
 This calms down significantly when being deployed through Heroku. roughly one request in 5 seconds initially down to 1 in 30-40 when all items have been fetched.
+I found that changing "filtered" in the search.js file to searchTerm, removed the mass amounts of requests.
+However, it meant that reviews would not appear unless the page was reloded.

 underneath the nutritional info, there is a number input and a button in order to submit a review for the recipe. multiple numerical reviews can be made.